 |Convention||A bid of ₹15 x 120 means that the potential buyers are bidding at ₹15 for up to 120 shares||Ask of ₹19 x 115 means that there are potential sellers willing to sell at this price|

-Both these rates are specific for a particular point in time and keep changing on a real-time basis.
-In case of a stock market, the bid and Ask Rate change every second according to the current demand and supply.
+#1 Time-Specific: Both these rates are specific for a particular point in time and keep changing on a real-time basis.
+In the case of a stock market, the bid and Ask Rate change every second according to the current demand and supply.
 These rates cannot be constant.

-These rates are only relevant when someone wants to buy or sell something.
-They help in determining the demand for a security and the value of the stock for a particular period.
+#2 Importance: These rates are only relevant when someone wants to buy or sell something.
+They help in determining the demand for security and the value of the stock for a particular period.

-Bid and Ask are very important for traders and apart from stocks are also used in forex services and in derivatives trading.
+Both these rates are very important for traders and apart from stocks are also used in forex services and in derivatives trading.
 The difference in these spreads helps in determining the liquidity in the market.
-Bid and Ask Price independently do not make much sense and have to be used in coordination to understand the entire picture better.
+Both rates independently do not make much sense and have to be used in coordination to understand the entire picture better.

-This has a been a guide to Bid vs Ask Price of Stock.
-Here we also discuss the top difference between Bid and Ask Price along with infographics and comparison table.
+This has been a guide to Bid vs Ask Price of Stock.
+Here we discuss the top difference between them along with infographics and comparison table.
 You may also have a look at the following articles –